wilsonmar/Selenium/README.md

 * Click the gray gear icon to select Install Add-on From File...
 * In the Extensions tab on the left side, click **Restart now** on one of the Selenium IDE items.
 * Disable the IDE Formatters (C#, Java, Python, Ruby) you won't be using.
-* Click More.
+* Click More link associated with Selenium IDE.
 Note it was created by Shinya Kasatani (from Japan).
+* Consider associated add-ons from http://docs.seleniumhq.org/projects/ide/plugins.jsp

 ### Selenium Grid